hyperledger-solang/solang/docs/extension.rst

 The extension can be found on the `Visual Studio Marketplace <https://marketplace.visualstudio.com/items?itemName=solang.solang>`_.

-First, install the extension and the solang compiler binary.
-The extension needs to know where to find the solang binary to start the language server, and also it needs to know what target you wish to compile your solidity code for.
+First, install the extension and the Solang compiler binary.
+The extension needs to know where to find the Solang binary to start the language server, and also it needs to know what target you wish to compile your solidity code for.

 .. image:: extension-config.png